 One of the most contentious aspects of privilege concerns the investigation of accidents and similar incidents, such as suspected environmental contamination.
 Accident reports, investigators' reports, and similar exchanges most often raise the question whether they are privileged.
-In order for these documents to be protected by litigation privilege the dominant purpose must be preparation for litigation, tested as of the time the documents were created.
+In order for these documents to be protected by litigation privilege they must be prepared for the dominant purpose of litigation or contemplated litigation.
 Courts have said that the dominant purpose is not to be coloured by reference to subsequent developments.
 If litigation later materializes, it does not retroactively characterize the report as having been prepared for the dominant purpose of litigation if that was not the original intention.

 In the wake of an incident there will often be an immediate investigation to determine the cause and to attempt to determine what should or must be done as a result.
 Documents generated as part of this initial investigation may not be privileged, but at some point the initial investigation may give way to an investigation in order to prepare for litigation.
 There is no set point at which this occurs.
-Instead, the point at which an initial investigation ends and an investigation for the dominant purpose of litigation begins may depend on the results of the initial investigation: Canadian Natural Resources Ltd v ShawCor Ltd (2013, ABQB).
+Instead, the point at which an initial investigation becomes an investigation for the dominant purpose of litigation.
+In any event, though, a review must be undertaken on a document-by-document basis as to whether it was created for the dominant purpose of litigation: Canadian Natural Resources Ltd v ShawCor Ltd (2014, ABCA).